Axia-Tech/AXIA-wiki/docs/general/getting-started.md

 This is recommended for users with backgrounds of all levels, and the course is free!

-## Brand-New AXIASolar learners:
+## Brand-New AXIACoin learners:

-- [AXIASolar's original white paper][white-paper] is a technical summary around one possible direction of implementing the AXIASolar network.
+- [AXIACoin's original white paper][white-paper] is a technical summary around one possible direction of implementing the AXIACoin network.
 This paper uses rationale and technical details to support why this direction is beneficial.
-This original white paper also explains how AXIASolar's core components work together to build this decentralized network.
+This original white paper also explains how AXIACoin's core components work together to build this decentralized network.
-- [AXIASolar's overview paper][overview-paper] is an updated version of the white paper that describes the protocol in more technical terms.
+- [AXIACoin's overview paper][overview-paper] is an updated version of the white paper that describes the protocol in more technical terms.
 We would recommend reading this overview paper if you are interested in digging more into the protocol itself.
-- [AXIASolar's light paper][light-paper] is a visual, easy to read, and less technical introduction into its blockchain technology.
-This paper dives into the components of AXIASolar but is understandable for both a non-technical and technical reader.
+- [AXIACoin's light paper][light-paper] is a visual, easy to read, and less technical introduction into its blockchain technology.
+This paper dives into the components of AXIACoin but is understandable for both a non-technical and technical reader.
-- [AXIASolar's specification][spec] is a Github repository that holds the latest AXIASolar Host protocol specification, AXIASolar's specification tests of the many components of the network, and the AXIASolar Runtime specification.
-This repo holds algorithms and explores how various processes function in the AXIASolar network.
-The AXIASolar specification takes AXIASolar's ideas and concepts from the light and the white paper but focuses on the technical specs of the technology.
+- [AXIACoin's specification][spec] is a Github repository that holds the latest AXIACoin Host protocol specification, AXIACoin's specification tests of the many components of the network, and the AXIACoin Runtime specification.
+This repo holds algorithms and explores how various processes function in the AXIACoin network.
+The AXIACoin specification takes AXIACoin's ideas and concepts from the light and the white paper but focuses on the technical specs of the technology.
-- [Watching the Technical Explainer Videos][teched videos]: These are great introductory videos that explain and demonstrate how to use AXIASolar and its [User Interface][ui].
+- [Watching the Technical Explainer Videos][teched videos]: These are great introductory videos that explain and demonstrate how to use AXIACoin and its [User Interface][ui].
-- Reading [What is AXIASolar?
+- Reading [What is AXIACoin?
 A Brief Introduction][article] on Medium.
-There are also other great articles to read on [AXIASolar's Medium][p medium] or [AXIACoin Foundation's Medium][w medium].
+There are also other great articles to read on [AXIACoin's Medium][p medium] or [AXIACoin Foundation's Medium][w medium].

-### Interact with AXIASolar
+### Interact with AXIACoin

 <tr class="cards-container">
   <td>